ShanmuSetty/mvsrconnect/readme.md

 ## 📌 What is MVSR Connect?

 MVSR Connect is a **Reddit-style campus forum** built exclusively for students of MVSR Engineering College.
-It's a single platform where you can share posts, join clubs, vote on content, have threaded discussions, and report inappropriate material — all locked behind Google OAuth so only real `@mvsrec.edu.in` accounts can get in.
+It's a single platform where you can share posts, join clubs, vote on content, have threaded discussions, report inappropriate material, and find lost items — all locked behind Google OAuth so only real `@mvsrec.edu.in` accounts can get in.

 Think of it as a private, AI-moderated version of Reddit, but built specifically for your campus.